Shahariyar-Ahad/Shahariyar-Ahad/README.md

 I am a passionate web developer focused on building real-world, problem-solving web applications.
 I enjoy working with modern frontend frameworks and backend services to create scalable and user-friendly platforms.
-My goal is to grow as a developer while building products that create real social impact.
+My goal is to grow as a developer while building products that create real social impact.My hobby is reading books(political ,historical) and watching movies and series.

 ---